Company logo | Codica

 Multi-vendor marketplace examples from Codica

-At Codica, we have sturdy experience building marketplaces in different domains.
-They vary in functionality, business model, and have different technology involved.
+At Codica, we have extensive experience building marketplaces in different domains.
+They vary in functionality, business model, and employ various technologies.
 In this section, we’ll cover some examples of marketplaces we built throughout the years.

 PlanMyKids – an activity booking marketplace